VyprBot/vyprbot.github.io/commands.md

 | *vb site*                           | Get a link to [my website](https://darkvypr.com) with all of my links. <img src="https://cdn.betterttv.net/emote/60de01428ed8b373e421c395/1x">
 | **vb spam `AMOUNT`**                | Spam a message x number of times.
 Example: "`vb spam 20 test 123`".
 The max is 80.
 | vb song `SONG_NAME` `OPTIONAL: INDEX`| Search song details.
 Basic example: "`vb song off the grid`" or "`vb music late at night`".
 If the result you get isn't what you are looking for, append index:`NUMBER_HERE` to go through all of the results.
 For example: "`vb song late at night`" returns late at night by Roddy Rich, whereas "`vb song late at night index:1`" returns Late At Night by George Benson.
 The songs are ordered by popularity.
+| vb steam  `GAME`                    | Search for games on Steam by name.
+Will show all details on a game if available.
 | vb subage // vb sa `USER` `CHANNEL` | Check a user's subscription status to a channel.
 | vb text  `to|from:{method}` `{text}`| Manipulate text.
 Use `"to:base64, b64, binary, bin, weeb, space, condensed, upper, lower, capitalize, capital, shuffle"` or `"from:base64, b64, binary, bin"`.
 Example: "`vb text from:binary 1101000 1100101 1101100 1101100 1101111 100000 1110111 1101111 1110010 1101100 1100100 `" or "`vb text to:base64 hello world`".
 | vb time `@USER_OR_LOCATION`         | This will get the time for the location you previously set.
 If you would like to check someone else's time, you can use "`vb time @USER`".
 Make sure to **INCLUDE THE @ SIGN!!!!!** Example: "`vb time @VisioisiV`".
 If you would like to check the time for a specific location, you can use "`vb time LOCATION_NAME`".
 Example: "`vb time paris france`".
 Leave this blank to check your location.